humanmade/altis-cloud/docs/third-party-cdn.md

 ### URL Query Parameters

-All URL query parameters should be forwarded to the Altis Cloud hostname.
+All URL query parameters should be forwarded to the Altis Cloud origin.

 ### HTTP Headers